Hamza Bendelladj: Support on social networks

-In 2015, a Tunisian website posted a rumor that Bendelladj had been sentenced to death.
-This rumor spread on social networks in Algeria and several Facebook support groups were created in reaction to support him.
+Rumours began spreading online that he was facing the death penalty.
 A petition was launched demanding that the Algerian Ministry of Foreign Affairs and President Barack Obama intervene for his release.
-The US ambassador to Algeria, Joan A. Polaschik wrote on her Twitter account, "that computer crimes are not capital crimes and are not punishable by the death penalty".
+The US ambassador to Algeria, Joan A. Polaschik wrote on her Twitter account that "computer crimes are not capital crimes and are not punishable by the death penalty".

+The ODU hack reveals links to past events involving Palestine, as seen in Trend Micro's Operation Arid Viper research.
+Arid Viper targets high-profile organisations in Israel and Kuwait to show solidarity for Palestine.

 Conviction in the United States

 Bendelladj has been in prison in the United States since May 2013, with the US court sentencing him on April 20, 2016, to 15 years in prison and 3 years of probation.
-His Russian accomplice Panin, 27, aka "Gribodemon", was sentenced to 9 years and 6 months.
+Bendelladj is currently held at the Terminal Island - Federal Bureau of Prisons, a minimum security facility.
+His Russian accomplice Panin, 27, a.k.a.
+"Gribodemon", was sentenced to 9 years and 6 months.

 In their report, the United States Department of Justice estimated the "SpyEye" virus had stolen approximately a billion dollars.
 Between 2010 and 2012, the affected banks repaired the damage caused by this malware.
 Bendelladj's lawyer announced that he intended to appeal against the court's decision.

+Release

+Public attention has once again turned to Hamza Bendelladj, following the completion of his sentence in the United States.
+After years of imprisonment, having been arrested in 2013 and 2015 on charges of involvement in cybercrimes, Bendelladj was released and returned to Algeria.

+Upon his arrival, Bendelladj shared a photo on his Instagram page, captioning it "ALGERIE Mi Amor" (Algeria, my love), the title of one of L'Algérino's songs reflecting his passion for his own country.
+Rapper Didine Canon 16 also celebrated his release, sharing his joy at Bendelladj's return.

+His release from prison has sparked a wave of debate.
+Many see him as a symbol of resistance against unjust banking systems, while others question the potential impact of his return on society and cybersecurity in Algeria.
+While some call for his skills to be used in positive fields, others raise concerns about the potential risks his freedom might bring.